-- Maximise your chance of success on Kilimanjaro
+- Maximise your chance of success on Kilimajaro Lemosho`s Route

-- A vital extra day of acclimatisation enhancing summit success
+- Includes extra days of acclimatisation for summit success

-- Kilimanjaro`s Shira Plateau and the Karanga Valley
+- Hike Kilimanjaro`s Shira Plateau and the Karanga Valley

 - Great Value - Kilimanjaro park fees and all meals included

 Starting out in the west and with a first day of trekking through dense stands of forest, rich in wildlife, the peaceful and relatively little-trekked Lemosho Route climbs to trek across the scenic moorland of the Shira Plateau and offers great views of Kibo's southern glaciers.
-It is one of the quietest and most varied routes on the mountain and also the longest of the regular routes, with 8 days of trekking in all meaning you will be as well acclimatised as possible before trekking to Kilimanjaro`s summit.
-Our version of this great trek spends 2 nights at the camp in the Karanga Valley, followed by a relatively short day to the highest camp at Barafu (4600m), which should put everyone in good shape for the challenging summit day.
-Adequate acclimatisation is key to making a successful ascent of this giant peak and the classic Lemosho Route is a logical choice for anyone who is happy to take the extra day's holiday.
+It is one of the quietest and most varied routes on the mountain and also the longest of the regular routes, with 8 days of trekking in all meaning you will be as well acclimatised as possible before trekking to Kilimanjaro`s summit (5895m).
+Adequate acclimatisation is key to making a successful ascent of this giant peak and the classic Lemosho Route with our extra day of acclimatisation will give you the best chance of standing on the roof of Africa.

 The Secret of our Success on Kilimanjaro

 Success on Kilimanjaro is all about acclimatisation.
-At 5894 metres, this is a mountain of Himalayan proportions, but without the opportunity to gradually acclimatise on a walk-in through a region of foothills.
+At 5895 metres, this is a mountain of Himalayan proportions, but without the opportunity to gradually acclimatise on a walk-in through a region of foothills.
 A poorly acclimatised person will not cope well with the Kilimanjaro climb and may even become quite ill during the ascent.
 We know that some companies offer an ascent of Kilimanjaro with just 6 days on the mountain.
 In our opinion, this at best risks your chance of reaching the highest point in Africa and, at worst, can threaten your health.
-KE's Lemosho Route itinerary several nights at close to 4000 metes before moving on to complete the final 2 stages to the summit of Kilimanjaro.
+KE's Lemosho Route itinerary spends 4 nights at close to 4000 metes before moving on to complete the final 2 stages to the summit of Kilimanjaro.
 The extra time that we allow within this itinerary will make all the difference to your chance of success and also to your enjoyment of the trip.
-On a 6-day ascent 5 or 6 people out of 10 will reach the summit, most of them having really struggled to get there.
-On an 8-day ascent with 2 nights at the Karanga Valley camp, 9 out of 10 on average will make the summit.
+On a 6-day ascent, 5 or 6 people out of 10 will reach the summit, most of them having really struggled to get there.
+On this 8-day ascent, typically 9 out of 10 will make the summit.